 Ultimately, an investor was found who was very keen to equip some of the flats in a converted office building with these systems.
 This was the start of the modular room concept in “The Jay”.
 First, three different prototypes were developed – including one based on modular profile technology from item.
-“In choosing item, we were looking at the most future-proof solution, and then we built a prototype that we had certified,” says Valsecchi.
+“In choosing item, we were looking for the most future-proof solution, and then we built a prototype that we had certified,” says Valsecchi.
 The next step was to quickly develop and realise this model, which we managed to do within a year.
 In particular, it was the straightforward, flexible fasteners of the item profiles that won out, as they ensured rapid construction of the frame structures.

 Urban living style in “The Jay” thanks to a modular room system